binarapps/baca-react-native-template/docs/docs/tutorials/JOTAI.md

 ## Jotai

 This starter comes with jotai state management tool.
-Please check documentation on how it work in deatils:
+Please check documentation on how it work in details:

 - https://jotai.org/docs/introduction